dusty-nv/jetson-inference/docs/aux-streaming.md

 $ video-viewer /dev/video0 rtp://<remote-ip>:1234 # broadcast output stream over RTP to <remote-ip>
 ```

 > **note:**  if you have a MIPI CSI camera plugged in, it will also show up as `/dev/video0`.
 Then if you plug in a USB webcam, that would show up as `/dev/video1`, so you would want to substitue `/dev/video1` in the commands above.
-Using CSI cameras through V4L2 is unsupported in this project, as in V4L2 they use raw Bayer without ISP (instead, use CSI cameras as shown [above](#mipi-csi-cameras).
+Using CSI cameras through V4L2 is unsupported in this project, because through V4L2 they use raw Bayer without ISP (instead, use CSI cameras as shown [above](#mipi-csi-cameras)).

 #### V4L2 Formats